-Years ago, my sister-in-law made this white sauce pizza as an appetizer at a christening party.
+Years ago, my sister-in-law made this white sauce pizza as an appetizer.
 When she told me the secret ingredient was mayonnaise, I won’t lie, I had concerns.
-Still, four slices later, I was begging for the recipe and she was kind enough to share it with me.Jump to Recipe
+Four slices later, I was begging for the recipe and she was kind enough to share it with me.Jump to Recipe

-I’ve tweaked the recipe over the years but to me, it will always be “Michelle’s Pizza” and I’ll always think of her when I make it.
+I’ve tweaked the white pizza sauce recipe over the years but to me, it will always be “Michelle’s Pizza” and I’ll always think of her when I make it.
 I hope you enjoy it as much as we do.

 For more great food ideas, check out my Pinterest food board.
 I’ve been gathering ideas there for many years, so it’s a large collection.